Priming Cross-Session Motor Imagery Classification with A Universal Deep Domain Adaptation Framework: Analysis

 \subsection{Model training profile}

-The training profiles of the proposed SDDA framework were presented in Fig.3 to demonstrate the stability of the proposed method in training.
-In this part, we showed the accuracy between vanilla network and SDDA framework in the test set (target domain).
-For conciseness reasons, we selected two participants (A07 and B01, one participant for each dataset), whose model performance on average improved the most compared to two vanilla networks, to demonstrate the difference between the SDDA and vanilla networks in the training process.
-Early-stopping strategies were removed in this part of the analysis.
+In this subsection, we recorded the fluctuation of various neural network models during the training process, using testing accuracy as the metric.
+Two participants, A07 and B01, one from each dataset, were selected to showcase the difference in the training process between the SDDA framework and vanilla networks, as they demonstrated the most significant improvement in classification performance compared to the vanilla networks.
 All models were set to run 500 epochs in the first training stage and 300 epochs in the second training stage.
-It can be seen from Fig. 3 that the SDDA framework demonstrated less fluctuation in test accuracy during the model generation process.
-These results were in alignment with the previous results from the effectiveness analysis, where the results suggested our proposed SDDA framework was able to provide steeper learning curves and improve the vanilla networks’ resilience against noise and outliers, even in the model generation process.
-It is interesting to see that when adding extra training data into the training in the last 300 epochs, the test accuracy increased instantly.
-DA-ConvNet seemed to benefit enomously during the such process yet DA-EEGNet was not very sensitive with these extra data.
-This phenomenon was also consistent with our results in the effectiveness analysis, where ConvNet with higher number of parameters was more “data hunger” compared to the EEGNet.
-For B01, ConvNet architecture benefited more from the proposed SDDA network especially with only three EEG recording channels, which demonstrated same level of performance with the vanilla network at the end of the first training phase and excelled shortly after the second training phase.
-It was clear that ConvNet certainly overfitted on the training data in IIB after around 80 epochs of training for B01, and the proposed SDDA framework was able to overcome such problem and rectify the model generation with a few extra data.

-According to the results from training process, the proposed SDDA framework was able to not only boost the MI-EEG classification accuracy, but also regularize the model convergence process.
+The training profiles of the proposed SDDA framework are depicted in Fig. \ref{Fig.training} to illustrate the stability of the proposed method during training.
+As seen in Fig. \ref{Fig.training}, the SDDA framework displays reduced fluctuations in test accuracy as training epochs increase compared to vanilla neural networks throughout the model generation process.
+These findings align with the earlier results from the effectiveness analysis, which suggest that our proposed SDDA framework has less training fluctuation and enhance the vanilla networks' resilience against noise and outliers, even during the model generation process.
+Interestingly, when incorporating additional training data into the last 300 epochs, the test accuracy increases immediately.
+DA-ConvNet appears to benefit significantly from this process, while DA-EEGNet is less sensitive to the extra data.
+This observation is also consistent with our results from the effectiveness analysis, where ConvNet, with a higher number of parameters, was more "data-hungry" compared to EEGNet.
+SDDA introduces appropriate regularization during training, compelling the vanilla network to learn more valuable information with the same number of training samples.
+Furthermore, as seen in Fig. \ref{Fig.training}, the convergence curve of SDDA exhibits fewer fluctuations than the vanilla network, indicating enhanced robustness against noise.